4 Eco-Friendly Christmas Decoration Ideas

 The holiday season means a lot of decorating inside and outside the home.
-When all the festivities are done, however, most of the trimmings go straight to the dustbin, using up space in the landfill.
-Here are some options for an eco-friendly Christmas:
+When all the festivities are done, however, most of the trimmings go straight to the dustbin, using up space in a landfill.
+Here are some options for an eco-friendly Christmas celebration:

-Many people buy new sets of Christmas ornaments year after year, just because last year’s theme is no longer in fashion.
-If there’s anything right about Christmas, it’s that it never gets old—no one will judge you for using last year’s baubles.
+Many people buy new sets of Christmas ornaments every season, just because last year’s theme is no longer in fashion.
+If there’s anything right about Christmas, it’s that it never gets old—no one will judge you for reusing baubles for the holidays.

-If you buy new ones this year, keep them in a safe place and dust them off for use next year.
-If your old ones are damaged, paint or customize them.
-Artificial Christmas trees don’t wilt or dry out and look the same every year, so consider getting one as well.
+After purchasing new decorations, keep them in a safe place and dust them off for use next year.
+Damaged ornaments can be repainted or customize them.
+Artificial Christmas trees don’t wilt or dry out and look the same, so consider whether you really need to purchase a new one every holiday.
 Nature and your wallet will thank you for this.

 Make DIY ornaments